Palestinian art: Museums

 In 2008, the L. A. Mayer Institute for Islamic Art in Jerusalem, a museum mainly dedicated to antiquities and ethnographic works, presented the first show of local Arab contemporary artists in a public Israeli museum.
 It was also the first exhibition in an Israeli museum which was organised by an Arab curator, Farid Abu Shakra.

 The theme of the exhibition, Correspondence, is dealing with the complex situation of Arab citizens in Israel.
 It can be seen as a reflexion on the different cultures to which Arab artists in Israel are exposed, on Western influences and Arab traditions, Jewish life, Palestinian cause and the search of a proper identity.
 Although not all art works presented are political, many refer to collective experiences of the Palestinian people, showing lost Arab villages and divided landscapes and evoking thus the Nakba.
 Besides the Israeli–Palestinian conflict, some works question traditions and customs within the Arab culture by dealing with gender and superstition.

 According to the director of the Museum, the Jewish Israeli Rachel Hasson, it was rather difficult to raise funds for the exhibition among Jewish, Muslim or Arab communities.
-In the Art Newspaper she is quoted: "For Arabs, we are not Arab enough and for Jews, we are not Jewish enough."
+In The Art Newspaper she was quoted: "For Arabs, we are not Arab enough and for Jews, we are not Jewish enough."

 In summer 2009, the Herzliya Museum of Contemporary Art held the exhibition "Men in the Sun" presenting art works by 13 Palestinian contemporary artists who live and work in Israel.
 The name of the exhibition is borrowed from Ghassan Kanafani's novel with the same title.
 The show was curated by the Palestinian artist and architect Hanna Farah-Kufer Bir'im and the Jewish Israeli art historian Tal Ben Zvi.
 The participating artists were from different generations and using different techniques from painting to video installations and architecture.

 The leitmotif of the exhibition was location and territory.
 Most of the works deal with the sense of belonging to the Palestinian territory, some evoke the right to return or are about the forgotten history of places like in Jaffa.